Rewilding Faith: A Walk Between Two Worlds

 That’s not to say that there isn’t any good within that world or that there isn’t an army of amazing people doing valuable work there.
 Of course, there is.
 It just means that I can no longer support all of the core theological convictions that shape that world or the practices and priorities that have emerged to define it.
 I also find it increasingly incapable of addressing the reality and complexity of our human experience, but more on that another day.

-As a result, I feel like I am what Terry Tempest Williams calls an “Edge Walker”; a person who travels the narrow space between the religious tradition that has forged their soul and the very personal experiences in nature that have revealed a truth of their own.
+As a result, I feel like I am what Terry Tempest Williams calls an “Edge Walker”; a person who travels the narrow space between the religious tradition that has forged their soul and the very personal experiences in nature that have revealed their own truth.
 I occupy a tradition that has brought many people deep joy and fulfilment but has also brought many people deep pain.
-I recognise now, however, that I am on the edge of that tradition, as I no longer represent the masses at its centre.
+I recognise now that I am on the edge of that tradition, as I no longer represent the masses at its centre.

 While that realisation has been unsettling at times, it has also been incredibly liberating, as it has given me the freedom to engage in what has been a life-giving process I call “rewilding my faith.”

-Rewilding is the word environmentalists use for the process of ecological restoration aimed at increasing biodiversity and restoring natural processes by reducing human influence on ecosystems.
+Environmentalists use the term “rewilding” to describe ecological restoration that aims to increase biodiversity and restore natural processes by reducing human influence on ecosystems.

 By allowing myself the time and space to reconnect my faith and spirituality to our primal natural world, I have reconnected with an ancient revelation of Divine Presence untouched by human influence that I suspect those who have gone before us knew well.